atlassian/data-center-helm-charts/INSTALL.md

 # Scaling up Data Center

 The Helm charts will provision one `StatefulSet`.
-In order to scale up or down the cluster `kubctl scale` can be used at runtime to provision a multi-node Data Center cluster, with no further configuration required (although note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration).
+In order to scale up or down the cluster `kubectl scale` can be used at runtime to provision a multi-node Data Center cluster, with no further configuration required (although note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration).
 Here is the syntax for scaling up/down the Data Center cluster: